dworthen/blog/content/posts/2018-05-24-typescript-runtime-safety.md

 ---
+template: post
-title: "TypeScript and Runtime Type Safety"
+title: TypeScript and Runtime Type Safety
-date: "2018-05-24"
-template: "post"
+slug: /posts/typescript-and-runtime-type-safety/
 draft: false
-slug: "/posts/typescript-and-runtime-type-safety/"
+date: '2018-05-24'
+description: >-
+  Intellisense, type definitions, tooling, and documentation.
+A few of the benefits that follow from TypeScript's compile-time static type system but it's not all good news.
+There are some drawbacks.
+For starters, the type checking, and thus type safety, occur at compile time.
+What about Runtime type safety?
-category: "TypeScript"
+category: TypeScript
 tags:
-  - "TypeScript"
+  - TypeScript
-description: "Intellisense, type definitions, tooling, and documentation.
-A few of the benefits that follow from TypeScript's compile-time static type system.
-What about the drawbacks?
-Well, for starters, the type checking, and thus type safety, occur at compile time.
-What about Runtime type safety?
-What does TypeScript have to say about that?"
 ---

 I began programming in TypeScript by accident.
 I was exploring Microsoft's new ASP.NET Core framework and before I knew it, I was writing code in TypeScript.